Patients are booked in order of priority based on age or clinical vulnerability - please see below for information.

 If you've recently tested positive for coronavirus – even if you have no symptoms – you should wait until 4 weeks after the date you were tested before getting the vaccine.
 This applies to any patient, including those in care homes who have recently developed covid.

-However, the risks potentially outweigh benefits for under 30s where there is low risk of exposure to COVID-19 (with current circulating levels of COVID-19 we are just below medium).
+However, the risks potentially outweigh benefits for younger people where there is low risk of exposure to COVID-19 (with current circulating levels of COVID-19 we are just below medium).

 Current recommendations are:

-*NB: the term is preferred, that is, it is not a strict rule, so under 30s can still accept the AZ vaccine after discussion of risk/benefits with their vaccinator.
+*NB: the term is preferable, that is, you can still accept the AZ vaccine after discussion of risk/benefits with their vaccinator.

 We strongly encourage all eligible patients to have the covid jab, in line with national guidance to protect not only yourselves but also those around you.
 However if you are certain that you do not want the jab, please ring us and let us know and we will exclude you from any invites for the jab.